Billy-j0/Data-Analytics-Projects/README.md

 <img align="right" height="250" width="375" alt="GIF" src="https://user-images.githubusercontent.com/91241827/142728902-8b0754b7-d6f7-4c78-a2da-57fe4ea0660e.png" />

-🐍 In this project I will be using libraries such as pandas, numpy, matplotlib, seaborn..using these libraries we will be finding correlations in the dataset
+🐍 In this project I will be python libraries such as  In this project I will be using libraries such as pandas, numpy, matplotlib, seaborn..using these libraries we will be finding correlations in the dataset

 🎦 We will be using a movies data set that contains data for movies from 1980 - 2020